 The more we photographers allow this practice of misuse, the more we will be marginalized to the edges of art and even pushed outside of it.
-My belief and practice, and suggestion to other photographers, is this: do not refer to any special treatment as “artistic” or imply or state that only that result as “art.”
+My belief and practice, and suggestion to other photographers can be summarized as follows: do not refer to any special treatment as artwork or imply or state that only that result is “art.”
 Do not underestimate the “artistic” value of your “straight” photography that may be “realistic” in its “representation.”

 Note: See how strange it may sound in a fictitious conversation between two painters.